sushanthsamala/Image-Recognizer-Web-App/README.md

 ## Steps to get predictions
 1. Navigate to http://0.0.0.0:5000 in your browser
 2. Upload an image.
-3. The web page displays image label and the confidence with which the model has on the prediction.
+3. The web page displays image label and the confidence of the model on the prediction.
 4. Repeat step 2 until you are satisfied.
 ## Teardown steps
 ```